Xantios/socket-wrapper/readme.md

 ## Socket wrapper

-Just a simple unix socket wrapper using JWT
+Just a simple unix socket wrapper using JWT, please DO NOT expose things to the internet !!

 ## Config
 the config file is a simple json file, just replace some values and you should be good to go